hasanahmedfaisal/Blockchainapp/blockchain-network/README.md

 The `setOrgEnv.sh` script can be used to setup the environment variables for the ogrganziations, this will will help to be able to use the `peer` commands directly.

-First, ensure that the peer binaries are on your path, and the Fabric Config path is set Assuming that you're in the `test-network` directory.
+First, ensure that the peer binaries are on your path, and the Fabric Config path is set Assuming that you're in the `blockchain-network` directory.

 ```bash
  export PATH=$PATH:$(realpath ../bin)